cyclus/cycamore/CONTRIBUTING.rst

 Introduction
 ------------

-As this type of workflow can be complicated to converts from SVN and very complicated for brand new programmers, an example is provided.
+As this type of workflow can be complicated to new programmers as well as those accustomed to SVN, an example is provided.

 For the sake of simplicity, let us assume that we want a single "sandbox" branch in which we would like to work, i.e. where we can store all of our work that may not